· · 4 min read

 EWOT for Bartonella

-Bartonella is a bacterial infection that targets the endothelial cells lining your blood vessels — the same cells responsible for delivering oxygen throughout your body.
-Its survival strategy depends on creating low-oxygen conditions inside those cells, then using your own immune system to expand its territory.
+Bartonella is a bacterial infection that targets the endothelial cells lining blood vessels — the same cells responsible for delivering oxygen throughout the body.
+Its survival strategy depends on creating low-oxygen conditions inside those cells, then using that environment to expand.

 EWOT (Exercise With Oxygen Therapy) works against this mechanism directly.
-This article explains how Bartonella operates, why EWOT is specifically suited to address it, and how the two interact at a physiological level.
+This article explains how Bartonella operates, why EWOT is specifically relevant to it, and how Bartonella fits into the broader Lyme and co-infection picture.

 Quick Answer